-There are plenty of reasons to consider one of the best flip phones next time you're in the market for a new handset.
-Some of the newest models are effectively small, powerful tablets that are ideal for sketching on the move, and fold up small enough to tuck into a pocket when not in use.
+There are plenty of reasons to consider one of the best flip phones for your next phone.
+Flips phones have definitely come back into fashion, and some of the newest models are effectively small, powerful tablets that are ideal for sketching on the move, and fold up small enough to tuck into a pocket when not in use.

-A more basic flip phone could be a great choice if you already have a powerful camera phone for work. but want something minimalist to help you avoid distractions, or put work behind you at the end of the day.
+On the (ahem) flipside, a more basic flip phone that harks back to the flip phones of yester years could be a great choice, especially if you already have a powerful camera phone for work, but want something minimalist to help you avoid distractions, or put work behind you at the end of the day.

-It's also a good idea to invest in a secondary phone on top of one of the best smartphones if you travel frequently and don't want to be seen pulling out a high-end flagship handset in public.
+It might also be a good idea to invest in a secondary phone on top of one of the best smartphones if you don't want to be seen pulling out a high-end flagship handset in public.
 A rugged flip phone, which can survive the occasional knock and is less tempting to thieves, would do the job perfectly.

-We've picked out seven of the best flip phones you can buy right now, whatever your requirements and budget.
+We've picked out the best flip phones you can buy right now, whatever your requirements and budget.

-The best flip phone to replace your regular handset
+One of the best flip phones to replace your regular handset

 Release date: January 2020 | Camera: 16MP rear, 5MP front | Operating system: Android Pie